 - Upon arrival at the facility or, during investigation of the alarm condition, the responding Police officer will determine if the Detroit Fire Department should be contacted.

-- Any employee, student, visitor, etc., should contact WSU Police Department at 577-2222 upon discovery of a developing fire in or around WSU facilities.
+- Any employee, student, visitor, etc., shall contact WSU Police Department at 577-2222 upon discovery of a developing fire in or around WSU facilities.

-- Upon actuation of the building fire alarm system, all occupants should immediately evacuate, (including unannounced fire drills).
+- Upon actuation of the building fire alarm system, all occupants shall immediately evacuate, (including unannounced fire drills).

 - It is the responsibility of the WSU Police Department and/or the Detroit Fire Department to remove mobility impaired persons from areas of refuge within university facilities.

-- All evacuating personnel from a WSU facility should exit the facility, and stand well clear of same.
+- All evacuating personnel from a WSU facility shall exit the facility, and stand well clear of same.

-- No person should re-enter a WSU facility until the WSU Police Department has given permission to do so.
+- No person shall re-enter a WSU facility until the WSU Police Department has given permission to do so.

 If you discover a fire on your floor: